-The Archaeological Site of Grotte di Catullo encompasses a Roman villa, a museum and olive trees and you will also find the ruins is the rocky Jamaica Beach just below it.
+The Archaeological Site of Grotte di Catullo encompasses a Roman villa, a museum, and olive trees, and you will also find the ruins in the rocky Jamaica Beach just below it.
 And you can do shorter or longer boat rides from Sirmione, so you can leave your car and get to see more of the area.

-However, Sirmione is also one of the busiest places and if you cannot tolerate crowds very well Sirmione is probably not the best place to stay.
+However, Sirmione is also one of the busiest places.
+If you cannot tolerate crowds very well, Sirmione is probably not the best place to stay in Lake Garda.

 Accommodation in Sirmione

-Luxury – For a luxurious experience, stay at the Grand Hotel Terme, which offers great amenities and a full English buffet.
+- Luxury – For a luxurious experience, stay at the Grand Hotel Terme, which offers great amenities and a full English buffet.

-Mid-Range – If you are looking for a mid-range option, the Champagne Rooms would be a great choice, with helpful staff and a nice location.
+- Mid-Range – If you are looking for a mid-range option, the Champagne Rooms would be a great choice, with helpful staff and a nice location.
 They also offer family suites, perfect if you’re traveling with your family.

-Budget-friendly – Located right by the shore of Lake Garda, the lovely Hotel Porto Azzurro makes a good budget option.
+- Budget-friendly – Located right by Lake Garda’s shore, the lovely Hotel Porto Azzurro makes a good budget option.

 RIVA DEL GARDA

 It is another gorgeous village with a bustling old town, a lovely waterfront, a clock tower with great views (it is just 165 steps to get to the top), and colorful old buildings.

 From Riva del Garda, you can “easily” get to places like Sirmione, Malcesine, and Limone by boat (or car) – you can also visit South Tyrol ́s attractions from there (like Lago di Braies as a day trip) which probably makes it one of the best towns to stay in Lake Garda.

 It is close to Nago-Torbole, Limone, Malcesine, and Mount Baldo, as well as places like Trento and the Dolomites.